alfr1903/container-workshop/04-multi-container-communication/README.md

 and the backend locally.
 How about containerizing the backend as well?

 Create a new dockerfile preferably in the root folder of the react-workshop project.
-However, as long as your are concious of path references you can place it where ever. _NB: if placing the dockerfile in the same folder as the dockerfile for the frontend you will need to name it with a prefix, e.g. `backend.dockerfile` and then run the `docker build`command with an additional `-f` flag that specifies the filename of the dockerfile_.
+However, as long as your are conscious of path references you can place it where ever.

+> _NB: if placing the dockerfile
+> in the same folder as the dockerfile for the frontend you will need to
+> name it with a prefix, e.g. `backend.dockerfile` and then run
+> the `docker build`command with an additional `-f` flag that specifies
+> the filename of the dockerfile_.

 Copy the following content to the dockerfile and make sure the paths are matching.

 ```dockerfile